 cortar, desconnectar

-When we didn't pay the bill, the electricity was cut off.
+When we didn't pay the bill, the electricity

 CUT UP